Designing a Sustainable Family Home: A Practical Guide to Healthier, Smarter Living

 High-Performance Insulation and Airtightness

-Layered insulation, continuous air barriers, and airtight detailing ensure year-round thermal stability and comfort.
+Layered insulation and airtight detailing ensure year-round comfort and energy stability.

 Heat Recovery Ventilation